 # Standard Gitlab Integration

-If you do not have those permissions, please ask an admin or a different user with those permissions to create the template.
+If you do not have those permissions, ask an admin or a different user with those permissions to create the template.

 ## New Template